Windows Server

 Perform a shell connection check:

-If the connection to the shell is correct, restore the databases from the backup:
+If the connection to the shell is up, restore the databases from the backup: